 Route 7 runs north to south from Vermont’s southern border all the way to Canada.
 The portion that hugs the eastern shores of Lake Champlain is aptly named the Lake Champlain Byway.
 Heading north from the tip of the lake, your first stop should be Button Bay State Park, where you can rent kayaks, canoes, or paddle boards to get out on the water.
 For your afternoon refreshment, be sure to check out Vermont Cookie Love in Ferrisburgh, where you can try the best maple creemee in Vermont.
 Heading north on route 7, you’ll pass Mt.
 Philo State Park – Vermont’s oldest, providing one of the best views of the setting sun and the Lake Champlain Valley.
 You can hike to the top on a 3/4 trail, or you can drive right to the top for instant gratification.

 Next stop, Burlington.
 Vermont’s largest city, which is actually pretty small, is just a short drive north of Mt.
 Philo State Park.
 If you find downtown lodging, you can walk just about everywhere.
-Must-visit attractions include the Echo Center Museum, the Church Street Marketplace, and the incredible Burlington Bike Path, which gives you access to sandy beaches and public parks on Lake Champlain. —Back Road Ramblers
+Must-visit attractions include the Echo Center Museum, the Church Street Marketplace, and the incredible Burlington Bike Path, which gives you access to sandy beaches and public parks on Lake Champlain.
+As you can see there are so many things to do in Vermont!—Back Road Ramblers

 Road to Hana, Hawaii

 When my son graduated from high school, we wanted to let him choose where we would take our “last” family vacation to celebrate.
 He chose Hawaii.
 There are so many things to do in Maui, but at his request we rented a convertible at the Maui airport to drive the famous curvy Road to Hana.